 Punishment: the infliction or imposition of a penalty as retribution for an offense

 B.F.
 Skinner (a Behaviorist) defines Operant Conditioning.
-Skinner said that the rate at which a behavior occurs is not determined by what precedes the behavior but what happens as a result of the behavior.
+He said the rate at which a behavior occurs is not determined by what precedes the behavior but what happens as a result of the behavior.

 A Consequence in psychology is a response to behavior that modifies the behavior.
 Punishment is one type of consequence, but there are several others including reinforcing behaviors that increase the likelihood of behaviors.

-A Punishment in psychology is a type of consequence that is designed to reduce an undesired behavior.
+A Punishment is a type of consequence that is designed to reduce an undesired behavior.

 Using consequences and punishments may feel like manipulation, and in fact it is.
 Children do not know what decisions to make in life, so by providing consequences, parents guide and shape them (which is a benevolent form of manipulation) to understand how to make choices that will get them desired results.